rawatpranjal/ecommerce-datasets/README.md

-# Awesome-Platform-Datasets
+# Platform-Datasets
-Datasets for AI, Tech, Marketing, IO, Economics.
+Big data for Marketing, IO, Economics.

 ## 1. Transactional and Clickstream: